 Two clinics at Charité – Universitätsmedizin Berlin are also involved in the ErdHase project.
 “The aim is to make a transparent declaration on the given food product for people with allergies”, explains Kirsten Beyer, a professor at the Paediatric Clinic.

-Sabine Dölle-Bierke, a dermatologist at Charité, also underscores the importance for people with allergies: “Strict avoidance also comes with a significant reduction in quality of life for our patients.
+Sabine Dölle-Bierke, clinical scientist at Charité, also underscores the importance for people with allergies: “Strict avoidance also comes with a significant reduction in quality of life for our patients.
 A food analysis tailored to the patient group will give them a way to select products and will also increase their quality of life.”

 The ErdHase project is planned for three years and will receive around two million euro in funding from the German Federal Ministry of Education and Research.
 R‑Biopharm, a company in Darmstadt, is leading the project.